Ivory Coast World Cup 2026 squad: Emerse Fae's latest selection for the March international break

 Manager

-Who is the Ivory Coast's manager?
+Who is Ivory Coast's manager?

-Emerse Fae became the first manager ever to be appointed mid-international tournament and go onto win it when he took over during the Africa Cup of Nations in 2024.
+Emerse Fae became the first manager ever to be appointed mid-international tournament and go on to win it when he took over during the Africa Cup of Nations in 2024.

-Reading fans may recognise the name, with Fae playing a single season with the Royals in 2006/07 when they were in the Premier League.
-However he only featured 11 times.
+Reading fans may recognise the name, with Fae playing a single season with the Royals in 2006-07 when they were in the Premier League.
+However, he only featured 11 times.

 Star player